guangyuanLiu/Pol-NAS/README.md

 This repository has been tested on RTX 3090.

 ## Citation
+If you think these materials are useful, please cite our paper.
 ```
 @article{liu2022pol,
   title={Pol-NAS: A Neural Architecture Search Method With Feature Selection for PolSAR Image Classification},